Knowledge base

 Run Composer 2

 Composer 2 is already pre-installed and accessible via SSH.
-Therefore, there is no need to install it manually.
+Therefore, it is not necessary to install it manually.

 Simple usage